European Structural and Investment Funds: Fund management

 Prior to 1989, funding decisions were taken by the European Commission.
 This was followed by a period where EU member states tried to maximize control, with little systematic project appraisal and a focus on a small number of large projects.
-Since 1994 more systematic, co-ordinated and complex methods of allocating resources start to be introduced.
+Since 1994 more systematic, co-ordinated and complex methods of allocating resources have been introduced.
 For example, most funds within the 2004–06 Integrated Regional Operational Programme (IROP), and its 2007–13 successor (ROP), are allocated through largely need-based project-selection mechanisms.
 Regions with low GDP receive more funds.
 However, within these regions, more funds go to relatively rich local areas with the best institutions.
 It has been argued that part of this can be explained by the frequent need to co-fund projects, and the needed capacity to prepare applications.

 The ESI Funds

 The European Regional Development Fund (ERDF)

 The ERDF supports programmes addressing regional development, economic change, enhanced competitiveness and territorial co-operation throughout the EU.
 Funding priorities include modernising economic structures, creating sustainable jobs and economic growth, research and innovation, environmental protection and risk prevention.
 Investment in infrastructure also retains an important role, especially in the least-developed regions.